 Watermelon surely is on that list, in addition to ice cream and hamburgers…right?
 And while thanks to the science of preserving dill pickles are eaten year-round, making refrigerator dill pickles is surely a summer thing given the fresh cucumbers that are hanging from the vines in our gardens.

 Are you a dill pickle person or a sweet pickle person?
 I am fully, without equivocation, in the dill pickle camp.
 There are very few foods I really don’t like but sweet pickles and bread and butter pickles are at the top of that list (sorry if I’ve offended any of my sweet pickle friends).
 But, dill pickles?
 They are at the top of my ‘foods I love’ list..and that list of my family members as well….hence, the quest for the elusive, easy dill pickle recipe.

 And not just any dill pickle recipe…we are die-hard Clausen-type pickle people…the refrigerated kind of pickle that crunches when you bite into it.
 Refrigerator pickles only, no heated pickles in this house.

 Did you Know: We have William Shakespeare to thank for the phrase “in a pickle”; “How cam’st thou in this pickle?” and “I have been in such a pickle” are lines in The Tempest.

 So with a booming cucumber crop this summer, we are “in a (happy) pickle!” ( I know, but I just couldn’t resist!)

 With my three pickler vines, I get a steady stream of about 2-3 cukes every other day or so.
 I like to can them as soon as possible to keep them as crisp as possible which pretty much necessitates me putting up a jar every other day or so.

-So I ‘developed’ a refrigerator pickle recipe that helps me quickly can the cukes when harvested.
-This recipe is based on a variety of recipes I have used in my quest of replicating that Clausen pickle taste that we are seeking and has the additional benefit of leaving out some of the unnecessary (in my book) additives that even my beloved Clausens contain.
+So I developed’ a refrigerator pickle recipe that helps me quickly can the cukes when harvested.
+This refrigerator dill pickles recipe for small batch or large is based on a variety of recipes I have used in my quest of replicating that Clausen pickle taste that we are seeking.
+It also has the additional benefit of leaving out some of the unnecessary (in my book) additives that even my beloved Clausens contain.